pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/change-reference-to-value.md

 #|en| Now let's say that we have multiple orders referring to the same client.
 Suddenly, the code of one of the orders changes the value of the client's date of birth.
 Since both orders refer to the same client object, the new date of birth will be available from the other order as well.

-#|en| Would this be made impossible if each order had own instance of the <code>Customer</code> class?
+#|en| Would this be made impossible if each order had own instance of the `Customer` class?
 Probably not.
 That is why the main requirement of this refactoring is making the class immutable.
 In some cases, this is simply not possible, and the refactoring should not be executed.

 Select whole "setBirthDate"